 After years of enduring oversupplies and falling prices, America’s farmers are rejoicing as grain and oilseed prices have been on a tear.
 In the last year, for instance, soybean futures prices increased by more than 60%, while corn prices have risen 70%.
 For corn, the recent uptick comes on the heels of a huge 2020 rise – its best yearly performance in eight years.
 Soybean prices, meanwhile, had their best showing since 2016 last year.

 What’s more, ag commodity analysts forecast the stellar recent performance in the grains and oilseeds to continue through the rest of the year.
-According to an S&P Global Platts Analytics report, soybean prices are expected to “soar” in 2021 as the export outlook improves on “robust” demand from top buyer China.
+Soybean prices are soaring as the export outlook improves on “robust” demand from top buyer China.

 So, with crop prices on the upswing, the companies that cater to agriculture (including equipment makers, seed providers and fertilizer producers) are also outperforming.
 That said, let’s take a look at some of the more promising companies in this sector.